 - Through Early Enrollment Program credit for language courses 113 or 114, with a passing grade.

 - By completing the CLEP Test in French, German, or Spanish, with a score on the Level I test of 50 or higher.

 - By completing the ACTFL Oral Proficiency Interview (OPI) and the written exam for languages for which there are no CLEP or AP Tests.
 Level: OPI (offered in 65 languages): Novice Mid to High.
 Written test: Novice High (offered in twelve languages).

 - By completing the SAT II Subject Test (scores vary according to language).

-- Foreign/international students must submit an official high school transcript from a non-English-speaking country of origin.
+- Foreign/international students may submit an official high school transcript from a non-English-speaking country of origin.